stdmod/puppet-modules/Parameters_List.md

 # Modules Naming Standards
 DRAFT v.
 0.0.2

-This document sumups and proposes naming conventions for Puppet modules.
+This document sums up and proposes naming conventions for Puppet modules.

-They are not supposed to enforce any module's design logic, so alternative options and common patterns are outlined for different modules' structure and functions.
+They are not supposed to enforce any module's design logic, so alternative options and common patterns are outlined for different modules' structure and functionallity.

-A Standard Module is not required to have all of the proposed names, but if some parameters and class names are provided that offer the same function, they should be called like the one proposed by these conventions.
+A Standard Module is not required to have all of the names and variables proposed here, but if some parameters and class names are provided that offer the same function, they should be called as proposed in these conventions.

 ## Modules names and structure
-A module has the **name of the managed application**, system function or resource.

-In case of doubt, established namings and common sense are rule.
+A module has the **name of the managed application**, system function or resource it manages.
+In case of doubt, already established namings and common sense are the rule.

 When a module has subclasses, current standard de-facto names apply: